 The Splunk Style Guide provides usage rules, best practices, punctuation guidelines, text formatting guidance, and more:

 - Terms to use and avoid

 - Voice and tone of Splunk docs

-- The correct way to link to other Splunk documentation
+- The correct way to format links

 - The correct way to write about third-party documentation